 Adrian moved to a post as Project Coordinator for another lottery-funded project, Food 360.
 The project set out to encourage residents to ‘grow their own’ and change to a healthier diet.
-Based in a less affluent area of Hull, the initial project finished after two years, meeting and surpassing all targets and involving over 2000 people, successfully changing their views of growing, preparing and enjoying food.
-Leading a team of five, Adrian ran various events and training courses including – Road shows, Farmers Markets, Town and Country days and Exhibition Cookery with celebrity chefs.
-Exhibiting at the Edible Garden Show, Stoneleigh, in partnership with a commercial company, promoting growing vegetables and ‘square-metre-gardens’, a novel way of growing vegetables in small spaces.
+Based in a less affluent area of Hull, the project involved over 2,000 people, successfully changing their views of growing, preparing and enjoying food.
+Leading a team of five, Adrian ran various events and training courses including – Road Shows, Farmers Markets, Town and Country Days and Exhibition Cookery with celebrity chefs.
+Their ‘square-metre-gardens’ offered residents a novel way of growing vegetables in small spaces.

-Adrian followed this work with another of £850,000 project, ‘Green Prosperity’, funded by the National Lottery.
+Adrian followed this work with another £850,000 project, ‘Green Prosperity’, funded by the National Lottery.

-Adrian worked with Mark Cleaver to develop the concept that eventually became Rooted in Hull and currently acts as Co-Founder and Operations Director
+Adrian worked with Mark Cleaver to develop the concept that eventually became Rooted in Hull and, as Co-Founder, currently acts as Operations Director

-Having moved around the country with work, he arrived in East Yorkshire in 2012 following a move to support a career move for his wife.
-Working initially for the RSPB on a 2 year biofuels project funded through the Humberhead Levels Nature Improvement Area, and for the Yorkshire Wildlife Trust with partners Natural England, Network Rail and the Highways Agency to pilot a new approach to managing the transport networks natural estate to deliver ecosystem services.
-Mark used his free time to explore his interests in sustainable development that started the process that led to the founding of Rooted in Hull with Adrian.
+Locally, Mark worked for the RSPB on a biofuels project, piloting a new approach to managing the transport networks’ natural estate to deliver ecosystem services.
+Mark used his free time to explore his interests in sustainable development and started the process that led to the founding of Rooted in Hull with Adrian.

-Mark now lives and works in South Wales but plays a key role in Rooted in Hull, visiting the city often and working remotely as Finance Director on finance and funding, strategy and innovation.
+Mark now lives and works in South Wales but continues to play a key role in Rooted in Hull, visiting the city often and working remotely as Finance Director on finance, strategy and innovation.